-Peter is the Executive Director, Employment, Investment and Trade Policy at the Department of Economic Development, Jobs, Transport and Resources (Victoria).
-His previous roles include Executive Director for the Biodiversity division at the Department of Environment, Land, Water and Planning (DELWP), Executive Director for Urban Water Policy at DELWP, and acting General Manager at the Australian Competition and Consumer Commission.
+Peter Betson is the Deputy Secretary, Resources, Department of Economic Development, Jobs, Transport and Resources, Victorian Government.
+Former roles include, Executive Director, Employment, Investment and Trade Policy at the Department of Economic Development, Jobs, Transport and Resources (Victoria), Executive Director for the Biodiversity division at the Department of Environment, Land, Water and Planning (DELWP), Executive Director for Urban Water Policy at DELWP, and acting General Manager at the Australian Competition and Consumer Commission.
 Peter holds a Master of Finance from RMIT University and a Postgraduate Diploma in Economics from the University of Melbourne.

 Professor Simon Biggs

-Professor Simon Biggs is Executive Dean for the Faculty of Engineering, Architecture and Information Technology at the University of Queensland, Australia, and has occupied the role since 2014.
+Professor Simon Biggs is the Senior Deputy Vice-Chancellor of the University of Western Australia, taking up this position in March 2018.
 Simon has academic experience at senior levels in both Australia and the UK.
-He has expertise in research management, and research expertise in chemistry in high technology industries involving colloidal and interface science.
+He has expertise in research management, and research expertise in chemistry and chemical engineering in high technology industries involving colloidal and interface science.
 With more than 200 scientific publications, Simon has won several awards for his work.
 He has several professional affiliations in the fields of Engineering, Chemical Engineering and Chemistry.
-He is a director of two UK-based scientific companies in his field and is on the Board of Professional Engineers Queensland.
-Currently heavily involved in leading the development of strategy for his faculty and oversighting its implementation, Simon was also elected as a Fellow of Australian Academy of Technology and Engineering (ATSE) in 2016.
+He is currently heavily involved in leading the development and implementation of strategy for his university, Simon was also elected as a Fellow of Australian Academy of Technology and Engineering (ATSE) in 2016.

 Greg Claydon has extensive water industry knowledge, experience and achievements, built through his roles as a senior executive with Queensland’s and Western Australia’s state government water, environment and natural resources agencies.
 Greg has contributed significantly to strategic water policy, water related legislation, whole of basin water resource allocation plans, regional water supply strategies, drought and flood response strategies, water infrastructure plans, water information and knowledge strategies, water quality improvement plans, integrated urban water management, and national, trans-boundary and international water policies, plans and programs.
 He is recognised at state, national and international levels for his work in water and associated natural resources reforms and in whole of river basin planning and management.
 His previous board experience includes the University of Southern Queensland Council, the International WaterCentre, the SmartWater Research Centre and the CRC for Freshwater Ecology and statutory roles on the Murray-Darling Basin Officials’ Committee, the Murray-Darling Basin Commission and the Dumaresq-Barwon Border Rivers Commission.
 Greg was awarded a Public Service Medal (PSM) by the Governor-General of Australia in the 2009 Australia Day Honours Awards for outstanding public service in natural resources management and water reform.